Live Blood Analysis

-Live Blood Analysis is an assessment tool which provides immediate insights into your health and disease which assist in developing a health program that works specifically for you.
+Live Blood Analysis is an assessment tool which provides immediate insights into your health and disease status.
+Judith uses these finding to develop an individualised health and nutrition plan.

 - Relative level of acidity in the body fluids and the effects of these acids on the body